 ‘THE PEERING AID’ – ART AND ILLUSION

-In the early 1980s I looked for a way of painting that I could practice throughout the winter, and at night.
+In the early 1980s I looked for a way of painting that I could practise throughout the winter, and at night.
 I had become intrigued by the chapter in Gombrich’s ‘Art and Illusion’ (1960) entitled ‘Ambiguities of the Third Dimension’.
-To this end I devised a drawing frame, the object of which was to select and draw more random viewpoints and subjects.
+To this end, I devised a drawing frame, on similar principles Albrecht Dürer described and illustrated in The Painter’s Manual 1515 (above).
+My object was partly to select and explore more random viewpoints and partly to question perspective.

 The subject matter was less appealing to me than in my outdoor scenes, and the apparatus offered a welcome short cut by allowing me to trace it directly through a transparent screen, and, unlike my usual drawing process, not to question, but to accept the initial drawing.